 The stone pine referred to by Hare can be seen in Vasi's plate at the top of the fountain.
 That shown above is almost in the same location.

 (left) Via della Pilotta seen from Via 4 Novembre (you may wish to see a 1909 watercolour by Yoshio Markino depicting it from the other side); (right) the two bridges which were added in the XVIIIth century

 Via della Pilotta cannot be ranked among the silent streets of Rome because too many cars use it to reach Via della Dataria or to park along it.
-Yet it is a cosy street which is crossed by four small bridges; the first and the fourth were entirely built with travertine, while the central ones were added in 1756-760 and their design is simpler; the image used as background for this page is based on a detail of the wrought iron balustrade of the gardens which shows a crowned column, the heraldic symbol of the Colonna.
+Yet it is a cosy street which is crossed by four small bridges; the first and the fourth were entirely built with travertine, while the central ones were added in 1756-1760 and their design is simpler; the image used as background for this page is based on a detail of the wrought iron balustrade of the gardens which shows a crowned column, the heraldic symbol of the Colonna.
 You may wish to see the bridges which linked Palazzo Barberini, Palazzo Farnese and Palazzo Santacroce to their gardens.

 (left) Torre Colonna; (centre) dome of SS.
 Nome di Maria; (right) ancient reliefs and heraldic symbols of the Colonna (column and mermaid)

 The Colonna lived in this area from the XIIth century onward and they built several towers to protect their houses.
 Torre Mesa, a lean and tall tower, was built on top of the Temple to Serapis.
-It was eventually pulled down by Filippo I Colonna, but it can be seen in an etching by Vasi which was based on XVIth century drawings.
+It was eventually pulled down by Filippo I Colonna.
 The only remaining tower of the Colonna's medieval defence system is situated along Via Quattro Novembre, a modern street leading to Via Nazionale.